patternfly/patternfly-elements/docs/content/develop/templates.md

     1. Sometimes this is desirable, in the case of paragraphs and links inside a pfe-tab panel for instance.

-### **Cons**
+**Cons**

-1. Web component styles can conflict with styles already on the page, and existing styles will probably be more specific than `::slotted` foo
+1. Web component styles can be overriden by styles already on the page.
+It's likely that existing styles will probably be more specific than styles associated with the `::slotted(*)` selector.

     ```
     // regular-styles.css